Voting in provincial elections

 - Write the first and last name of the candidate of their choice on the write-in ballot, fold the ballot and place it in the envelope as indicated before returning it to the election official.

-If you do not have a permanent address you can still vote during a by-election or general election.
+If you do not have a permanent address you can still vote at an advance voting location or on election day.
 The place where you have returned to most often to eat or sleep in the past five weeks is considered to be your address.

 - If you do not have ID showing both your name and home address, the administrator of your shelter, food bank, or community health care facility that you use most often will provide you with a Certificate of Identity and Residence form.